 The SoFi Money Cash Management Account is offered by SoFi Securities LLC, a FINRA registered broker dealer.
-There is no deposit requirement to open a SoFi cash management account, but you can earn a $75 cash bonus if you sign up for SoFi Money® and make two direct deposits of at least $500 each.
+There is no deposit requirement to open a SoFi cash management account, but you can earn a $25 cash bonus if you sign up for SoFi Money® and deposit at least $500.

 SoFi Cash Management Account Features